apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 2. hive supports version 1/2/3.
 3. Support Managed Table and External Table and part of Hive View.
 4. Can identify hive, iceberg, hudi metadata stored in Hive Metastore.
+5. If the Hadoop node is configured with hostname, please ensure to add the corresponding mapping relationship to the /etc/hosts file.

 ## Create Catalog